Teazit/teazit-developers/docs/cameras/index.md

 The camera is fully manageable through our live-streaming service.
 You can start and record a live-stream anywhere in the world.
 As long as the camera has access to the internet.

+You can find more information about our software architecture [here](/cameras/software)

 ### Video